polodimgt/Looking-for-a-6-month-internship-as-Data-Analyst/README.md

 Hi, I’m Paul de Magnitot
-I’m looking for a work as Data Analyst from September 2022 for 6 months
+I’m looking for a work as data analyst/data scientist from September 2022 for 6 months
 I’m currently learning data science and machine learning
 You can reach me by mail "paul.demgt@gmail.com" or on whatsapp "+33 6 51 94 15 58"